DanielChang98/nextjs-blog/posts/coingecko.md

 can surely broaden my horizons if I interned at CoinGecko. (and finally make sense of crypto)
 ### 3. Company Achievements
 CoinGecko has made quite the name for itself after operating for only 6 years.
-With all research collaborations, media coverage, and also bulding the world's largest cryptocurrency data platform, this would have been impossible if without a good company vision and a good team. (both which I value)
+With all research collaborations, media coverage, and also building the world's largest cryptocurrency data platform, this would have been impossible if without a good company vision and a good team. (both which I value)

 # | Summary